Minehead

 4 Star lodges and cottages sleeping 2 to 12 situated in our beautiful 3 acre garden.
 Facing south with glorious views on the edge of the Exmoor National Park.
 Just one and half miles from the coast, and Minehead harbour, as well as the shops, restaurants and hotels of Minehead.

-Cedar House B and B and Self Catering Holiday Cottages in
+Cedar House B and B and Self Catering Holiday Cottages in Old Cleave village

 Cedar House is a fine Edwardian country house offering superb bed & breakfast and self catering accommodation.
 Set in 1.5 acres of gardens with ample parking, its location has stunning views of the Brendon Hills, Exmoor and the sea.
 There are 2 double and 1 twin B&B bedrooms with ETC 4 Diamond grading.
 Also 3 detached self catering cottages in the grounds which sleep 2 or 4.